thomasvanlankveld/simeon/README.md

 Status
 ------

-This package doesn't do anything yet
+This package is in an experimental stage.
+It has not tested been tested in any context except Meteor.